Pumpkin Cheesecake

 Slice of pumpkin cheesecake dripping with caramel sauce.

-Pumpkin pie is always expected at Thanksgiving, but pumpkin cheesecake is just as festive and, honestly, so much more delicious.
-I promise no one will miss the pie!
-Instead of the traditional cheesecake graham cracker crust, I use a gingersnap crust to echo the spices in the filling and bring out the pumpkin flavor.
-I also borrow a genius technique from Rose Levy Beranbaum to cook down the pumpkin purée to intensify the flavor.
-The homemade caramel sauce comes from Cook’s Illustrated.
-It’s optional but 100% worth making, and you’ll be happy to know that it takes less than 10 minutes in the microwave.
+Pumpkin pie is a classic Thanksgiving dessert, but pumpkin cheesecake is just as festive and, honestly, even more delicious.
+This recipe combines the rich creaminess of classic cheesecake with the warm spices of pumpkin pie.
+Instead of the traditional graham cracker crust, I use a gingersnap crust to complement the spiced filling and bring out the pumpkin flavor.
+The homemade caramel sauce is optional, but absolutely worth making.
+Plus, it takes less than 10 minutes in the microwave!

 Cheesecake ingredients including pumpkin puree, ginger snaps, and cream cheese.